 Wachs served as Associate Dean at The New School’s nationally recognized Milano School of International Affairs, Management & Urban Policy, where he led strategic planning, marketing, and communications as well as extensive public programming to enhance Milano’s brand.

-Coleen Curry has over twenty years of experience in social impact strategy in the private and nonprofit sectors as a leader and consultant.
+Coleen Curry has over twenty years of experience in social impact consulting in the private and nonprofit sectors as a leader and consultant.
 She has deep expertise in understanding complex social and business objectives and developing the detailed strategies, plans, and measurable goals needed to be successful.
 Coleen also has considerable experience in identifying and developing successful opportunities for earned income.
 Coleen’s clients include such leading foundation, nonprofit, and private sector organizations as AARP, Crown Family Philanthropies, Feeding America, NeighborWorks, Wells Fargo Regional Foundation, US Soccer Foundation, Playworks, and Participant Media.

 Coleen also has experience as a consultant with Community Wealth Partners, a consulting firm serving nonprofit and private sector clients to increase their social impact.
 Coleen has additional management consulting experience from A.T.
 Kearney, where she served Fortune 50 clients in the retail, technology, pharmaceutical, and foodservice industries.
-Coleen has her MBA from the University of Virginia and her BA from Colgate University.
+Coleen earned her MBA from the University of Virginia and her BA from Colgate University.

-Kathryn Haskin is a strategic development professional with a passion for catalyzing transformations in revenue, partnerships, and visibility for mission-driven organizations.
+Kathryn Haskin is an experienced development professional with a passion for catalyzing transformations in revenue, partnerships, and visibility for mission-driven organizations.
 Over the course of her career, she has elevated innovation and capacity building in corporate engagement, foundation investments, individual giving, and special events for nonprofits of all sizes.
 Kathryn partners with her clients to construct fundraising strategies through overhauls to team capabilities, organizational culture, and operational infrastructure.
 A particular strength that Kathryn brings to her clients is her ability to coach and support the building of cross-departmental relationships that result in top-tier execution of mission priorities and engender long-term success in raising funds and retaining funders.

 Prior to consulting, Kathryn was Director of Individual & Corporate Relations at the National Women’s Law Center, a preeminent multi-issue women’s rights organization and the current home of the TIME’S UP Legal Defense Fund.
 At the Law Center, Kathryn’s leadership allowed the organization to nearly double their non-foundation revenue, primarily through increased corporate and law firm giving, as well as building a more robust individual giving effort.

 She also served as a Director and Senior Leadership Team member at Share Our Strength, where she helped to build support from corporate, corporate foundation, and private foundation investors for the award-winning No Kid Hungry Campaign, which raised more than $25 million in corporate revenue annually.
-Her early career includes development and communications positions at Reading Is Fundamental and local organizations focused on children’s health and literacy.
+Her early career included development and communications positions at Reading Is Fundamental and local organizations focused on children’s health and literacy.

 Kathryn has led cause marketing, advocacy, and programmatic initiatives with globally recognized brands including Walmart Foundation, US Airways, Food Network, Bank of America Foundation, Nestle USA, and Sodexo Foundation.
 She also brings expertise in individual donor acquisition, communication, and engagement, and has worked with executive and board leadership to engage in revenue strategy and solicitation.